-At the end of two and four years of the program, we find that voucher lottery winners had slightly lower scores on Telugu and math than lottery losers (not significant - columns 1, 2, 5, and 6), and higher scores in English (0.19 σ after two years, p = 0.02, and 0.12 σ after four years, p = 0.098; columns 3 and 7).
-The average impact across the three subjects that were assessed at the end of two years was close to zero (Table 4 - column 4).
+At the end of two and four years, we find that voucher lottery winners had slightly lower scores on Telugu and math than lottery losers (not significant - columns 1, 2, 5, and 6), and higher scores in English (0.19 σ after two years, p = 0.02, and 0.12 σ after four years, p = 0.098; columns 3 and 7).
+The average impact across the three subjects that were assessed at the end of two years was close to zero (Table VI - column 4).
+These results suggest that the large cross-sectional differences in math and Telugu test scores (of 0.65 σ) shown in Table II are mostly driven by omitted variables and not by differential effectiveness of public and private schools.